opendilab/DI-engine-docs/source/13_envs/evogym.rst

 Key Facts
 ==========

-1. Continuous observation space varies according to robot's structure, task and environment.
+1. Vector observation space (1D vector) varies according to robot's structure, task and environment.

 2. Continuous action space varies according to the structure of the robot.